michael-elly/StringTableDemo/README.md

 # StringTable
 This project demonstrates how to use a class called *StringTable.cs*

 StringTable.cs is a single independent class that can be copied to you C# project.
-This class generates a simple string which displays a table.
-It will automatically calculate the best width of each column and format the table to be nicely displayed in terminal or any monospaced-font based display.
+This class formats a table as a plain text.
+It will automatically calculate the best width of each column and format the table to be nicely displayed in terminal or any monospaced-font display.

 Tables can be defined with:
 * Underlined column headers